 Lifetime ECL represents the expected credit losses that will result from all possible default events over the expected life of a financial asset.
 In contrast, 12-month ECL represents the portion of lifetime ECL that is expected to result from default events on a financial asset that are possible within 12 months after the reporting date.
+Homogeneous loans are assessed on a collective basis (collective impairment provision) and non-homogeneous loans are assessed individually (specific impairment provision).

-- Significant increase in credit risk
+Significant increase in credit risk

 In assessing whether the credit risk on a financial asset has increased significantly since initial recognition, the Group compares the risk of a default occurring on the financial asset at the reporting date with the risk of a default occurring on the financial asset at the date of initial recognition.
-In making this assessment, the Group considers both quantitative and qualitative information that is reasonable and supportable, including historical experience and forward-looking information that is available without undue cost or effort.
+In making this assessment, the Group considers both quantitative and qualitative information that is reasonable and supportable, including historical experience and forward-looking information that is available without undue cost or effort, such as: